ShixiangWang/sigflow/README.md

 Desc:
   There are several subcommands.
   ==
-  extract - extract signatures by either automated or manual way.
+  extract - extract signatures by either automatic or semi-automatic way.
             Of note, when you use manual way, you need to run 2 times, firstly you should set --manual to get signature estimation results, and secondly you should set --manual --number N to get N signatures.